Thomas D. Carr: Upbringing and military service

-Murders
+War crimes

-The first murder Carr confessed to took place near Virginia's Greenleaf Mountain.
+The first murder that Carr confessed to took place near Virginia's Greenleaf Mountain.
 He had wandered away from his regiment so he could drink.
 While lying about in the woods, a citizen had tried to arrest him.
 As the man approached, Carr took out his gun and shot him in the left breast before fleeing.
 The next day the man died from his injuries.

 Shortly after, while a prisoner in Columbia, South Carolina, Carr had learned that a man named Edward Berringer was attempting to join the Confederate States Army.
 Along with two comrades from the 14th Ohio Infantry, the trio strangled Berringer.
 After his release, he rejoined the 18th Ohio Infantry and was discharged to Mississippi, where he shot two rebel soldiers, one of them while on picket duty.
 When his time expired in the 18th Regulars, Carr turned towards the 4th Ohio Infantry, serving his duty without much trouble, except once, when he shot at an Annie Whalen in Clarksburg, a prostitute whom he had connections to.
 Enlisting afterwards in the 180th Ohio Infantry, Carr was serving in Belmont County when he was allegedly prevented from arresting a deserter by a Dr. L. Voorhees (Voorhees claimed this never happened).

 While fighting in the Battle of Franklin, Carr claimed that he had killed and then robbed two men.
 Following this, he fought in the city of Wilmington, North Carolina at a place called Wise's Forks, where he crouched behind a pine log and killed an unaware rebel sergeant, who had just passed by.
 He pilfered the man's clothes afterwards.
 His next murder was that of a soldier of the 84th Ohio Infantry, whom Carr had been placed to guard, and then killed after the man had tried to escape.
 Carr also claimed that he was one of a gang of 11 men who raided a sutler's shop in Petersburg, Virginia, stamping the owner to death in the process.